LONDON MARKETS: FTSE 100 Powers To Fresh Record As Dow 25,000 Inspires European Stock Rally

 "With consumer confidence wavering and unpredictable levels of demand, many nonfood retailers have been keeping prices low to stimulate spending, which will undoubtedly have come at a cost to margins," said Mike Watkins, head of retailer and business insight at Nielsen, in a BRC statement.

+What are strategists saying: "The first week of the year has proceeded in a very similar fashion to 2017, as equities continue to rally despite further outflows from funds," said Chris Beauchamp, chief market analyst at IG, in a note.

+"Stock markets in the U.K. and U.S. have all clocked up fresh record highs today, while Europe has put in a good showing with healthy gains across the continent.
+The market shook off a jobs report that was disappointing on the headline number, with the upward revision to November's number helping to reassure investors," said Chris Beauchamp, chief market analyst at IG, in a note.

-Stock movers: Retailers and supermarkets traded mixed on Friday.
-Shares of Marks & Spencer Group PLC (MKS.LN) (MKS.LN) rose 1.3%, while J Sainsbury PLC (SBRY.LN) fell 0.4% and Tesco PLC (TSCO.LN) (TSCO.LN) dropped 0.6%.
+Stock movers: Retailers and supermarkets mostly declined on Friday.
+J Sainsbury PLC (SBRY.LN) fell 0.5%, Tesco PLC (TSCO.LN) (TSCO.LN) dropped 0.7% and do-it-yourself retailer Kingfisher KGEPLC (KGF.LN) dropped 0.6%.

 (END) Dow Jones Newswires